 2. Backend developer

-This role involves writing server-side code, building APIs, and ensuring that product designs are scalable.
+The backend developer role involves writing server-side code, building APIs, and ensuring that product designs are scalable.
 They are the architects of the product foundation for the frontend developer to build on.
 Here is the technical recruiting cheat sheet for hiring them:

 - Easily picks up new tech